Stop it, says the Owner. I am trying to Eat my Cheese.

 Stop what?
 I say.

-Fixing those Eyes on my Cheese, says the Owner.
+Fixing your Woeful Eyes on my Cheese, says the Owner.
 And Drooling, says the Owner.

 They are my Only Eyes, I say.
 If we had Spare Eyes then your words might make more sense, I say, Although we would be living in a Horrible Dystopian Reality in which Owners Changed their Dog’s Eyes on a Whim, I say, Although Knowing You, You would probably have a Pale Blue Set, I say.
 To match your Frock, I say.

 I do not have a Pale Blue Frock, says the Owner.

 You have at least Six Pale Blue Frocks in Virtual Shopping Baskets, I say.
 I expect you would have gone through Checkout Already if your Dog had Matching Eyes, I say.
 I suppose I can shortly Expect a trip to the Vet, I say.
 Will any other Parts be Rearranged to suit your Aspirational Wardrobe?
 I say.
 Perhaps a Sparkly Nose, I say.
 Or a set of Tweed Feet, I say.

 The Moral Dog is Being Ridiculous, says the Owner.
 I merely suggested He was Gazing at my Supper with an Expression of Covetousness, says the Owner.
 And Drooling Excessively, says the Owner.

 My Eyes have to point somewhere, I say.